davidemms/OrthoFinder/README.md

 #### BLAST+
 NCBI BLAST+ is available in the repositories from most Linux distributions and so can be installed in the same way as any other package.
 For example, on Ubuntu, Debian, Linux Mint:
-- **sudo apt-get install ncbi-blast+**
+- `sudo apt-get install ncbi-blast+`

 Alternatively, instructions are provided for installing BLAST+ on Mac and various flavours of Linux on the "Standalone BLAST Setup for Unix" page of the BLAST+ Help manual currently at http://www.ncbi.nlm.nih.gov/books/NBK1762/.
 Follow the instructions under "Configuration" in the BLAST+ help manual to add BLAST+ to the PATH environment variable.

 #### MCL
 The mcl clustering algorithm is available in the repositories of some Linux distributions and so can be installed in the same way as any other package.
 For example, on Ubuntu, Debian, Linux Mint:
-- **sudo apt-get install mcl**
+- `sudo apt-get install mcl`

 Alternatively it can be built from source which will likely require the 'build-essential' or equivalent package on the Linux distribution being used.
 Instructions are provided on the MCL webpage, http://micans.org/mcl/.

 #### FastME
 FastME can be obtained from http://www.atgc-montpellier.fr/fastme/binaries.php.
-The package contains a **'binaries/'** directory.
-Choose the appropriate one for your system and copy it to somewhere in the system path e.g. **'/usr/local/bin'** and name it ** 'fastme'**.
+The package contains a 'binaries/' directory.
+Choose the appropriate one for your system and copy it to somewhere in the system path e.g. '/usr/local/bin'** and name it 'fastme'.
 I.e.:

-- **sudo cp fastme-2.1.5-linux64 /usr/local/bin/fastme**
+- `sudo cp fastme-2.1.5-linux64 /usr/local/bin/fastme`

 #### DLCpar
 DLCpar can be downloaded from http://compbio.mit.edu/dlcpar/ and installed as for a standard python package:

 1. Download the latest version
-2. Extract the package: **tar xzf dlcpar-1.0.tar.gz**
+2. Extract the package: `tar xzf dlcpar-1.0.tar.gz`
-3. **cd dlcpar-1.0/**
+3. `cd dlcpar-1.0/`
-4. ** sudo python setup.py install**
+4. `sudo python setup.py install`

 ### Setup for advanced use
-The following steps are not required for the standard OrthoFinder use cases and are only needed if you want to run the **'trees\_from\_MSA'** utility or you want to run OrthoFinder using the python source code version.
+The following steps are not required for the standard OrthoFinder use cases and are only needed if you want to run the 'trees_from_MSA' utility or you want to run OrthoFinder using the python source code version.

 #### Trees from MSA
-To use the trees\_from\_MSA utility there are two additional dependencies which should be installed and in the system path:
+To use the trees_from_MSA utility there are two additional dependencies which should be installed and in the system path:

 1. MAFFT
 2. FastTree

 #### Python Source Code Version
 It is recommended that you use the standalone binaries for OrthoFinder which do not require python or scipy to be installed.
-However, the python source code version is available from the github 'releases' page (e.g. 'OrthoFinder-1.0.6\_source.tar.gz' and requires python 2.7 and scipy to be installed.
+However, the python source code version is available from the github 'releases' page (e.g. 'OrthoFinder-1.0.6_source.tar.gz' and requires python 2.7 and scipy to be installed.
 Up-to-date and clear instructions are provided here: http://www.scipy.org/install.html, be sure to chose a version using python 2.7.
 As websites can change, an alternative is to search online for "install scipy".

 ## Performing a Complete OrthoFinder Analysis
 Performing a complete OrthoFinder analysis is simple: